|Math - the More, the Better?|

 Question: I’m from Michigan and I’m hoping to head back there for medical school.
 I was looking through the prerequisites at my state schools and noticed that U Mich wants “six semesters of additional non-science courses” and Michigan State wants “social science/humanities courses that focus on psychological and social theory, individual and/or group behaviors, or comparative cultures,” plus two upper-level Biology courses.
 Do I need to take extra social science/ humanities courses?
 Are there other requirements I should be aware of for schools in other places?

 Answer: We’re glad to see that you’re looking ahead at prerequisites for your state schools.
 About 70% of medical school students nationally attend medical school in their home state.
-At HPA, we look through the prereqs at the schools that are most popular with our students every year to check for changes that you might want to be aware of, but we do not look through the prereqs of all 142 US allopathic medical schools, so keeping an eye on your home state schools’ prereqs is a good idea, and we welcome you to let us know if you come across something unusual that you think other students should know (like the one-semester Anatomy requirement in Ohio, or the extra year of Biology for Texas).
+At HPA, we look through the prereqs at the schools that are most popular with our students every year to check for changes that you might want to be aware of, but we do not look through the prereqs of all 142 US allopathic medical schools, so keeping an eye on your home state schools’ prereqs is a good idea, and we welcome you to let us know if you come across something unusual that you think other students should know (like the extra year of Biology for Texas).

 To answer your question, specifically, you’ll cover the U Mich and MSU course requirements with your distribution requirements (for MSU’s requirements specifically, the SA courses should cover it), and you should make room in your schedule for Biochemistry, which we recommend already, and one more upper-level Biology course (many medical schools are happy to see you take biology beyond the minimum prerequisites, so this will be useful for schools beyond MSU).